-Mango tres leches cake is a mango version of popular latin dessert, tres leches cake.
-This heavenly mango cake recipe features a rich & delicious eggless mango sponge cake soaked in sweetened mango flavored 3 milk mixture and is topped with fluffy mango whipped cream.
+Mango tres leches cake is mango version of popular latin dessert, tres leches cake.
+This heavenly mango cake recipe features a rich & delicious eggless mango sponge cake soaked in sweetened mango flavored 3 milk mixture topped with fluffy mango whipped cream.

-This cake is bursting with mango flavor in every bite.
-It is perfect to make during mango season.
+This cake is packed with mango flavor in every bite.
+It is perfect to recipe for mango season.
 Another mango season favorite is my mango cheesecake.
 Bake it for summer birthdays or for summer gatherings.

 What is Tres Leches Cake